i-shcheglakov/connect2tv/README.md

 # connect2tv
-The script simplifies B2B development workflow.
+The tool simplifies RPM package deployment for Tizen devices.
 It automatically discovers IP address of the target device based upon currently active GBS profile in `~/.gbs.conf` and re-installs `vnc`, `rdp` or `knox` packages.

 Default workflow is to build using `gbs` and install artifacts on a target device with `connect2tv vnc`, `rdp` or `knox`.